 There are established birding routes, and the country is keen to expand its birding clientele.
 The Guatemala tourist board, Inguat, stands behind the matter, and local fincas are being encouraged to preserve habitat for birds.
 Shade-grown coffee is becoming more prevalent, which is a boon for migrant species.
 Together with the Guatemala Bird Watching Roundtable they have come out with a guide for some of Guatemala’s most birdy hotspots.
 All this will lead to more birding tourism, and hopefully soon Guatemala will be included as a full member in the same birding conversations as other Central American countries.

-Go to – tips on travel to Guatemala – number 2 of this series of blogs on Gautemala
+Go to – tips on travel to Guatemala – number two of this series of blogs on Gautemala